40net-cloud/forticnapp-pov-toolbox/container-registries/feature-matrix.md

 | **CD / Kubernetes Admission Controller**        | Deployment control | **Non-active images** (about to run)      | Images referenced in Kubernetes deployment      | Kubernetes cluster                                    | Prevent vulnerable images from being deployed                     | Admission controller webhook and proxy scanner inspect images prior to deployment                      |
 | **Agentless Workload Scanning (AWLS)**          | Running phase      | **Active containers / hosts**             | Running container workloads and hosts           | Cloud platform scan                                   | Detect vulnerabilities in running environments                    | Agentless scanning identifies containers and images running on hosts                                   |
 | **Agent Scan**                                  | Running phase      | **Active containers / hosts**             | Containers and hosts running workloads          | Host agent                                            | Continuous vulnerability visibility at runtime                    | Agents installed on hosts collect container and host vulnerability data                                |

+we need to continue and confirm the methods of integration for these methods focusing on container registries: platform-scanner scan image at the backend, while Proxy scanning happens on customer's side  and inline scanner scan at customer side  / The inline scanner is triggered on an on-demand basis / for integration it requires "Authorization Token" from the Inline-scanner integration